 Oral tests are the fastest at getting test results.
 They test for how recently the person has used drugs.
 Results can be present even up to two days after drug use.
 They can test for opioids, cannabis, alcohol, cocaine, meth, benzodiazepines, amphetamines and other illegal and controlled substances.
 Oral tests are the least invasive and transparency is guaranteed.

-Oral Swabs are inexpensive and easy to use.
 The swab is a chemically engineered absorbent paper.
 The person will place it in their mouth, preferably on the tongue to ensure enough saliva drenches the paper.
 Depending on the substances present in the person’s mouth, the article will change color or reveal strips on the swab.
 The test can take about five minutes for conclusive results.